 Once you have identified whether or not an area of your workplace is a confined space according to OSHA, then a determination of whether you need a confined space entry permit should be made.

-For more information about what a confined space is, and the differences between permit-required confined spaces and non-permit required confined spaces, visit our help topic, What Defines a Confined Space?
+For more information about what a confined space is, and the differences between permit-required confined spaces and non-permit required confined spaces, visit our help topic, What is a Confined Space.

 OSHA also provides a helpful resource for determining if you require a confined space entry permit.
 The OSHA Confined Spaces Advisor provides a series of questions to help you make this determination.

 If you have a permit-required confined space in your workplace, employees will need a confined space entry permit as part of a greater confined space safety program.

 Confined space entry permits list important information about the work being done, the employees involved, and equipment used in permit-required confined spaces.